EU vaccination drive could slip by over 2 months without J&J - Airfinity

 In the United States a lack of Johnson & Johnson vaccine would push back reaching the 75% threshold to Sept.
 17 from July 22, it estimated.

-The halt follows restrictions imposed by many European countries on using an alternative vaccine from AstraZeneca, in response to similar reports of rare blood clotting among recipients.
+The halt follows restrictions imposed by many European countries on using an alternative vaccine from AstraZeneca (AZN.L), in response to similar reports of rare blood clotting among recipients.

-AstraZeneca is now approved for use only among older adults in the EU, representing another bottleneck in the bloc which has ordered both shots for its 27 members, in addition to those from Pfizer and Moderna.
+AstraZeneca is now approved for use only among older adults in the EU, representing another bottleneck in the bloc which has ordered both shots for its 27 members, in addition to those from Pfizer (PFE.N) and Moderna (MRNA.O).

 In analysis provided to Reuters that predated the Johnson & Johnson news, Airfinity estimated that giving AstraZeneca only to people of working age would delay vaccination campaigns in France, Italy and Spain by around a month.